-The Core Knowledge curriculum is the most content-rich curriculum now extant for Kindergarten through Eighth Grade in subjects from history and science to art and music.
+The Core Knowledge curriculum is the most content-rich curriculum now extant for Kindergarten through Sixth Grade in subjects from history and science to art and music.
 It focuses squarely on content whereas other curricula, particularly the similarly named Common Core, focus on skills.

 Students memorize facts, dates, names, places, and events, which give them the basic pieces of geography, history, and science.
 With this wealth of knowledge, students form reasonable and coherent opinions, craft good arguments, and seek out deeper and broader knowledge.
 Background knowledge is vital for increased reading ability, interest in school, improved memory, and understanding abstractions and meaning.